BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

+**WARNING:** There seems to be some loot scaling in UVHM which can make some raid bosses spawn a totally crazy number of items, while using this mod, sometimes to the point of crashing the game (so far I've only seen a crash reported on Ancient Dragons, but the too-much-loot problem has happened at least on Terramorphous as well).
+I'm still working on tracking that down.

 Usage/Installation
 ------------------